Teepee78/alx-higher_level_programming/0x06-python-classes/README.md

 4. 4-square.py defines a square based on 3
 5. 5-square.py defines a square based on 4
 6. 6-square.py defines a square based on 5
+7. 100-singly_list.py creates a singly linked list
+8. 101-square.py defines a square based on 6